 In his spare time, Mugove enjoys cycling, running, and a bit of football on the weekends.

-Lewis is in his 4th year of his MPhys degree at Strathclyde and is investigating the structural, chemical and luminescence properties of hBN, using our insanely badass electron probe microanalyzer (EPMA).
+Lewis is in his 5th year of his MPhys degree at Strathclyde.
+Last year he was investigating the structural, chemical and luminescence properties of hBN, using our insanely badass electron probe microanalyzer (EPMA).
 In his 5th year project, Lewis is going back to visible applications and study ruddorfite photovoltaics.

 In his spare time he GMs TTRPG campaigns and watches F1 on Sundays.

 Tyler just finished his 3rd year of MPhys with Advanced Research.
 After attending Fabien’s class on Condensed Matter Physics, he decided to try to learn more about the subject by doing a summer project with him.
 He is going to help setting up a photoluminescence/Raman system and test it on Ga2O3 and GaN.

 In his free time, Tyler loves playing Lego video games, and most importantly talking about Iron Man.

 Members who liked the group (who doesn’t?) but not enough to stay with us

 - Abrar Almutari